What is Genetic Testing?

 Understanding genetic testing for genetic syndromes.

-Individuals or families may be referred for genetic analysis and then genetic screening if there is a family history of inherited genetic conditions, or following abnormal test results during standard prenatal testing, or if a person is showing symptoms or features of a particular genetic condition or an unknown condition.
+Individuals or families may be referred for genetic analysis and then genetic testing for rare disease if there is a family history of inherited genetic conditions, or following abnormal test results during standard prenatal testing, or if a person is showing symptoms or features of a particular genetic condition or an unknown condition.

 Several genetic tests are currently standard across the US.
 These include screenings of newborns for conditions including phenylketonuria (PKU) or sickle cell anemia.
 Routine prenatal genetic testing includes screening for down syndrome through the nuchal translucency test.
 Genetic screening is also increasingly common during the IVF process’s pre-implementation period to determine if a fetus is healthy before being implanted.
 Simultaneously, some tests are to screen populations at risk, and some tests are for a concrete diagnosis.